-Online communities are an attractive source of potential ideas for products and process'.
-Recent advances in machine learning have made it possible to screen the vast amounts of information in online communities and automatically detect user-contributed ideas.
-However, it is still uncertain whether the ideas identified by such a system will also be regarded as sufficiently novel, feasible and valuable by firms who might decide to develop them further.
-A validation study is reported in which 200 posts were extracted from an online community using the automatic idea detection system by Christensen, Nørskov, Frederiksen and Scholderer (2016; DOI: 10.1111/caim.12202).
-Two company professionals evaluated the posts in terms of idea content and idea quality.
-The results suggest that the automatic idea detection system is sufficiently valid to be deployed for the harvesting and initial screening of innovation ideas and that the profile of the identified ideas (in terms of novelty, feasibility and value) follows the same pattern identified in studies of user ideation in general.
+Online communities can be an attractive source of ideas for product and process innovations.
+However, innovative user-contributed ideas may be few.
+From a perspective of harnessing "big data" for inbound open innovation, the detection of good ideas in online communities is a problem of detecting rare events.
+Recent advances in text analytics and machine learning have made it possible to screen vast amounts of online information and automatically detect user-contributed ideas.
+However, it is still uncertain whether the ideas identified by such systems will also be regarded as sufficiently novel, feasible and valuable by firms who might decide to develop them further.

+A validation study is reported in which 200 posts from an online home brewing community were extracted by an automatic idea detection system.
+Two professionals from a brewing company, evaluated the posts in terms of idea content, idea novelty, idea feasibility and idea value.
+The results suggest that the automatic idea detection system is sufficiently valid to be deployed for the harvesting and initial screening of ideas.
+And that the profile of the identified ideas (in terms of novelty, feasibility and value) follows the same pattern identified in studies of user ideation in general.